All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Is Compounded Semaglutide?

 Compounding pharmacies are licensed facilities that create customized medications.
 When a brand-name drug is in shortage (as semaglutide has been), the FDA allows compounding pharmacies to produce versions of that drug.
-Compounded semaglutide contains the same active ingredient as Wegovy and Ozempic but is produced by the compounding pharmacy rather than by Novo Nordisk.
+Compounded semaglutide contains compounded formulations of the active ingredient as Wegovy and Ozempic but is produced by the compounding pharmacy rather than by Novo Nordisk.

 Compounded Semaglutide Pricing